latelan/aws-health-aware/README.md

 16. Scroll to the bottom and **click** *Next* again.
 17. Scroll to the bottom and **click** the *checkbox* and **click** *Create stack*.
 18. Wait until *Status* changes to *CREATE_COMPLETE* (roughly 2-4 minutes or if deploying in a secondary region, it can take up to 30 minutes).

+## AHA WITH AWS Organizations on Member Account WITH assuming a role to other account using CloudFormation

+### Prerequisites

+1. Have at least 1 [endpoint](https://github.com/latelan/aws-health-aware#configuring-an-endpoint) configured (you can have multiple)
+2. Have access to deploy Cloudformation Templates with the following resource: AWS IAM policies in the **AWS Organizations Member Account**.
+3. If using Multi-Region, you must deploy the following 2 CloudFormation templates in the **Member Account** to allow the Stackset deployment to deploy resources **even if you have full administrator privileges, you still need to follow these steps**.
+- In CloudFormation Console create a stack with new resources from the following S3 URL: https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml - this will allows CFT Stacksets to launch AHA in another region
+- Launch the stack.
+- In CloudFormation Console create a stack with new resources from the following S3 URL: https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml) - In *AdministratorAccountId* type in the 12 digit account number you're running the solution in (e.g. 000123456789)
+- Launch the stack.

+### Deployment

+1. Clone the AHA package that from this repository.
+If you're not familiar with the process, [here](https://git-scm.com/docs/git-clone) is some documentation.
+The URL to clone is in the upper right-hand corner labeled `Clone uri`
+2. In your other member account AWS console go to *CloudFormation*
+3. In the *CloudFormation* console **click** *Create stack > With new resources (standard)*.
+4. Under *Template Source* **click** *Upload a template file* and **click** *Choose file* and select `CFN_MBR_ROLE.yml` **Click** *Next*.

+- In *Stack name* type a stack name (i.e. aha-assume-role).
+- In *OrgMemberAccountId* put in the account id of the member account you plan to run AHA in (e.g. 000123456789).

+5. Scroll to the bottom and **click** *Next*.

+6. Scroll to the bottom and **click** *Next* again.

+7. Scroll to the bottom and **click** the *checkbox* and **click** *Create stack*.

+8. Wait until *Status* changes to *CREATE_COMPLETE* (roughly 1-2 minutes).
+This will create an IAM role with the necessary AWS Organizations and AWS Health API permissions for the member account to assume.

+9. In the *Outputs* tab, there will be a value for *AWSHealthAwareRoleForPHDEventsArn* (e.g. arn:aws:iam::000123456789:role/aha-org-role-AWSHealthAwareRoleForPHDEvents-ABCSDE12201), copy that down as you will need it for step 16.
+10. Repeat Step 2 to Step 9 for other member account, and copy all values for *AWSHealthAwareRoleForPHDEventsArn* as you will need it later
+11. Back In the root of the package you downloaded/cloned you'll have two files; `handler.py` and `messagegenerator.py`.
+Use your tool of choice to zip them both up and name them with a unique name (e.g. aha-v1.8.zip). **Note: Putting the version number in the name will make upgrading AHA seamless.**
+12. Upload the .zip you created in Step 11 to an S3 in the same region you plan to deploy this in.
+13. Login to the member account you plan to deploy this in and in your AWS console go to *CloudFormation*.
+14. In the *CloudFormation* console **click** *Create stack > With new resources (standard)*.
+15. Under *Template Source* **click** *Upload a template file* and **click** *Choose file* and select `CFN_DEPLOY_AHA.yml` **Click** *Next*.

+- In *Stack name* type a stack name (i.e. AHA-Deployment).
+- Leave *AWSOrganizationsEnabled* change as default cause we don't need it under this deployment mode.
+- In *AWSHealthEventType* select whether you want to receive *all* event types or *only* issues.
+- In *S3Bucket* type ***just*** the bucket name of the S3 bucket used in step 12 (e.g. my-aha-bucket).
+- In *S3Key* type ***just*** the name of the .zip file you created in Step 11 (e.g. aha-v1.8.zip).
+- In the *Communications Channels* section enter the URLs, Emails and/or ARN of the endpoints you configured previously.
+- In the *Email Setup* section enter the From and To Email addresses as well as the Email subject.
+If you aren't configuring email, just leave it as is.
+- In *EventSearchBack* enter in the amount of hours you want to search back for events.
+Default is 1 hour.
+- In *Regions* enter in the regions you want to search for events in.
+Default is all regions.
+You can filter for up to 10, comma separated with (e.g. us-east-1, us-east-2).
+- In *MemberAccountRoleArn* enter in the all IAM arn separated with comma from step 10 (e.g. arn:aws:iam::000123456789:role/aha-org-role-AWSHealthAwareRoleForPHDEvents-ABCSDE12201,arn:aws:iam::000123123123:role/aha-org-role-AWSHealthAwareRoleForPHDEvents-ABCSDE12201)
+- In *Deploy in secondary region?* select another region to deploy AHA in.
+Otherwise leave to default No.

+1. Scroll to the bottom and **click** *Next*.
+2. Scroll to the bottom and **click** *Next* again.
+3. Scroll to the bottom and **click** the *checkbox* and **click** *Create stack*.
+4. Wait until *Status* changes to *CREATE_COMPLETE* (roughly 2-4 minutes or if deploying in a secondary region, it can take up to 30 minutes).

 ## Terraform